 "Early-1950s Fender Telecaster, blackguard era (1950–1954), ash body, maple neck, butterscotch blonde, original pickups or documented period-correct replacements"

-The year dispute (1953 vs 1954) matters because production differences between early blackguard years are documented and collectors care about them.
-The pickguard, control plate, and pickup specs changed through the early '50s, and buyers in this segment know the differences.
+The year dispute (1953 vs 1954) matters because production differences between early blackguard years are documented and collectors track them.
+Pickguard, control plate, and pickup specs changed through the early '50s.
 The ash body / maple neck combination is standard for the era.

 Relevant AxeDB model pages: Fender Telecaster